Green-Software-Foundation/if/CONTRIBUTING.md

    $ git commit
    ```

 Commit your changes in logical chunks.
-Do not push all changes in one commit!!
+Please do not push all changes in one commit.

+> Run `yarn fix` before commiting for not having conflict with CI linter.

 Please adhere to these [Commit message guidelines](#commit-message-guidelines)
    or your code is unlikely be merged into the main project.